Jay Alford: Professional career

-Pre-draft

 New York Giants

 Alford's most memorable moment with the Giants was a devastating sack of Tom Brady in Super Bowl XLII.
 With less than one minute remaining in the game and the New England Patriots down 17–14 with possession of the ball, Alford sacked Brady resulting in a 3rd and 20 situation.
-The Giants went on to shock the previously undefeated Patriots 17–14 in the greatest upset in Super Bowl history.
+The Giants went on to shock the previously undefeated Patriots 17–14 in what's widely considered one of the greatest upsets in Super Bowl history.
 As a rookie in 2007, Alford played in all 16 regular season games and all 4 postseason games.
 He was the snapper for field goals and extra points all season.
-He finished with 8 tackles (1 solo), 1 sack, 5 QB hurries and 2 QB hits.
+He finished with 8 tackles (1 solo), 1 sack, 5 quarterback hurries and 2 quarterback hits.
 In 2008, he played in all 16 regular season games with 3 starts and played in the NFC Divisional Playoff game vs. Philadelphia.
-He finished with 26 tackles (9 solo), 2.5 sacks, 3 tackles for losses, 4 QB hurries, 7 QB hits, and 1 pass defensed.
+He finished with 26 tackles (9 solo), 2.5 sacks, 3 tackles for losses, 4 quarterback hurries, 7 quarterback hits, and 1 pass defensed.
 Alford missed the 2009 NFL season after he tore his MCL and partially tore his ACL in the preseason.
 He was waived on September 4, 2010.